 You’ve probably already heard about STEM challenges, but maybe a few things are unclear.
-STEM challenges are activities where students design and build solutions to problems using a combination of science, technology, engineering and math skills.
+STEM challenges are activities where students design and build solutions to problems using a combination of science, technology, engineering, and math skills.

 STEAM challenges are the same thing, with “Art” included.
-Personally, I prefer to keep it simple and just use the term “STEM” for two reasons: 1) Though art is implicit in any design challenge, I don’t often actively relate arts standards to my challenges.
-2) My challenges frequently pull from subject areas outside of STEM, and the acronym is going to get out of control if we add letters to the acronym when we incorporate P.E., reading, social studies, etc.!
+Personally, I prefer to keep it simple and just use the term “STEM” for two reasons: 1) Though art is implicit in any design challenge, I don’t often actively relate arts standards to my challenges, and 2) My challenges frequently pull from subject areas outside of STEM, and the acronym is going to get out of control if we add letters to the acronym when we incorporate P.E., reading, social studies, etc.!

 Common Attributes of STEM Challenges

 Think: pipe cleaners, straws, foil, cardboard, masking tape, paperclips, craft sticks, etc.

 Students are presented with a problem they must solve through the design process by building some sort of device.
 Most challenges are 3-D, but 2-D challenges are possible!